Blog

 What is ONE thing I can taste right now?

 Once completed, check-in with yourself.
 How do you feel?
 You may repeat these five steps as may times as you'd like.
-Alternatively, you can try again using a mental image instead.
+Alternatively, you can try again using a mental visualization like a beach or a forest instead.

 How to Use the Tool With a Mental Image